shautvast/notes/Vegan gluten-free /spanish_tortilla/spanish_tortilla.md

 Mix the chickpea flower, water, olive oil and guar gum, both salts, and a dash of pepper.
 Get rid of the lumps with a whisk and let it rest.
 Make sure to get a consistency that is not not too thick.
 You should end up with a light pancake batter.
-It will thicken after a couple of minutes, so add water if needed.
+It will thicken after a couple of minutes, so add a little water if needed.

 While the batter is resting, peel the potato (or just wash it if you like), and slice it really thin, not more than a milimeter.
 Some folks cook the potato but to me that is like wasting the point of the whole tortilla.
 So put them on a clean tea towel to remove some of the starches and